Lexi Held: Professional career

 On April 13, 2022, Held signed a training camp contract with the Chicago Sky.
 She then played overseas in Australia, Hungary, Italy, Poland, and Sweden.
 On March 5, 2025, she signed a training camp contract with the Phoenix Mercury.
 On May 15, 2025, she was named to the Mercury's final roster for the 2025 WNBA season.
+During her rookie season she averaged 5.3 points, 1.1 rebounds, 1.1 assists and 0.7 steals in 14.7 minutes per game.
+She also posted a six-game stretch of 82 combined points, making her the first Mercury rookie to score at least 80 points in six games since Brittney Griner in 2013.

+On April 3, 2026, Held was drafted tenth overall by the Toronto Tempo in the 2026 WNBA expansion draft.
+On May 28, 2026, she was waived by the Tempo.
+Prior to being waived she appeared in eight games, and scored nine points while averaging 7.5 minutes per game.
+On June 1, 2026, she signed with the Phoenix Mercury.

 Personal life

-Held was born to German American parents Rome and Monica Held, and has one sister, Hannah Henderson.
+Held was born to German American parents Jerome and Monica Held, and has one sister, Hannah Henderson.